2006 Major League Baseball postseason: (AL4) Detroit Tigers vs. (NL3) St. Louis Cardinals

 †: Game 4 was postponed due to rain on October 25, forcing Game 5 to be subsequently pushed back a day as well.

 This was the third World Series matchup between the Tigers and Cardinals.
 They had previously met in 1934 and 1968, with the Cardinals winning the former and the Tigers winning the latter.
-In a significant upset given their regular season win differential, the 83-win Cardinals upset the heavily favored Tigers in five games to win their first title since 1982.
+In a significant upset given their regular season win differential, the 83-win Cardinals upset the heavily favored 95-win Tigers in five games to win their first title since 1982.

 In the first World Series game in Detroit in 22 years, the Cardinals stunned the Comerica Park crowd in a blowout win, as Anthony Reyes had a solid eight-inning performance on the mound.
 In Game 2, the Tigers jumped out to an early lead in the bottom of the first thanks to a home run from Craig Monroe and RBI from Carlos Guillén and maintained it to even the series headed to St. Louis.
 Game 2 was marred by controversy, as Tigers’ starting pitcher Kenny Rogers was suspected for using pine tar.
 Rogers claimed it was a combination of dirt and rosin (both legal), but complied with umpire requests to wash his hands.
-Chris Carpenter pitched eight innings of shutout ball as the Cardinals won Game 3 by a 5-0 score to regain the series lead.
-In Game 4, the Tigers lead 3-2 after the fourth thanks to a solo home run from Sean Casey and RBIs from Casey and Iván "Pudge" Rodríguez.
+Chris Carpenter pitched eight innings of shutout ball as the Cardinals won Game 3 by a 5–0 score to regain the series lead.
+In Game 4, the Tigers lead 3–2 after the fourth thanks to a solo home run from Sean Casey and RBIs from Casey and Iván "Pudge" Rodríguez.
 However, the Cardinals took the lead in the bottom of the seventh thanks to a sacrifice bunt from So Taguchi and an RBI single from Preston Wilson.
 The Tigers tied the game in the top of the eighth off an RBI double from Brandon Inge, but the Cardinals took the lead for good in the bottom of the inning off an RBI double from David Eckstein to take a 3–1 series lead.
 In Game 5, the Tigers took the lead in the top of the fourth off a two-run homer from Casey, but the Cardinals scored three unanswered runs to take the lead for good and secure the title, completing an improbable upset.

 This was the Tigers’ first loss in the World Series since 1940.
 Previously, they had won the title in their last three appearances in 1945, 1968, and 1984.
 The Tigers would return to the World Series in 2012, but were swept by the San Francisco Giants, becoming the second victim of the Giants’ dynasty of three titles in five years from 2010 to 2014.